Jared McNally

 - General Pharmaceutical Council

-Jared is often instructed by the major trade unions across the UK to represent their members in respect of professional discipline matters.
+Jared is often instructed by the major trade unions across the UK to represent their members in respect of criminal allegations, inquests and professional discipline matters.

 Jared is a member of the Association of Regulatory and Disciplinary Lawyers.